Daunted by the myriad of blinds, shades and shutters when looking for window treatments?

 There are two types of mounting: inside the window frame and outside, usually on the window trim.

 - Inside mounted blinds and shades will give you the cleanest look because the shades, blinds or shutters fit inside the window frame.
 However, shallow window casings can make it almost impossible to install using an inside mount.
+Click here to determine if your windows can be inside mounted.

 - Double-hung windows.
 These allow for treatments that both raise and lower because you can open your window without pulling the shades into a full, upright position.
 Double-hung windows are are also perfect for shades and shutters that tilt to let light in.